Preference elicitation and inverse reinforcement learning: Discussion

 The simplest extension, which we have already alluded to, is the estimation of the discount factor, for which we have obtained promising results in preliminary experiments.
 A slightly harder generalisation occurs when the environment is not known to us.
 This is not due to difficulties in inference, since in many cases a posterior distribution over $\MDPs$ is not hard to maintain (see for example~\citep{duff2002olc,poupart2006asd}).
 However, computing the optimal policy given a belief over MDPs is harder~\citep{duff2002olc}, even if we limit ourselves to stationary policies~\citep{DBLP:journals/jmlr/FurmstonB10}.
 We would also like to consider more types of preference and policy priors.
 Firstly, the use of spatial priors for the reward function, which would be necessary for large or continuous environments.
 Secondly, the use of alternative priors on the demonstrator's policy.

 The generality of the framework allows us to formulate different preference elicitation problems than those directly tied to reinforcement learning.
 For example, it is possible to estimate utilities that are not additive functions of some latent rewards.
 This does not appear to be easily achievable through the extension of other inverse reinforcement learning algorithms.
-It would be interesting to investigate this in future work.
+It would be interesting to examine this in future work.

+Another promising direction, which we have already investigated to some degree~\cite{MTIRL}, is to extend the framework to a fully hierarchical model, with a hyperprior on reward functions.
+This would be particularly useful for modelling a {\em population} of agents.
+Consequently, it would have direct applications on the statistical analysis of behavioural experiments.

 Finally, although in this paper we have not considered the problem of {\em experimental design} for preference elicitation (i.e. {\em active} preference elicitation), we believe is a very interesting direction.
-First of all, it has many applications, such as the automated optimal design of behavioural experiments to give but one example.
-Nevertheless, a more effective preference elicitation procedure such as the one presented in this paper is absolutely essential for the complex planning task that experimental design is.
+In addition, it has many applications, such as online advertising and the automated optimal design of behavioural experiments.
+It is our opinion that a more effective preference elicitation procedure such as the one presented in this paper is essential for the complex planning task that experimental design is.
 Consequently, we hope that researchers in that area will find our methods useful.